HandsomeAIccx/XuanJing/README.md

 ## Citation

-If you find MARS useful, please cite it in your publications.
+If you find XuanJing useful, please cite it in your publications.

 ```
 @software{XuanJing,